China says supports Palestinians' U.N. aspirations

 "At the same time, we believe that the international community should also step up efforts to ensure an early return to talks between the Palestinians and Israel."

-China has traditionally had close relations with the Palestinians, but also has good ties with Israel, especially in the field of defence.
+China has traditionally had close relations with the Palestinians, but also has good ties with Israel, especially in the field of defense.

 The United States and Israel say a Palestinian state should emerge from peace talks between the Palestinians and Israel, which would be impossible if the Palestinians declare a state on their own.
 Washington has pledged to veto such a Palestinian request at the U.N.
 Security Council.